Premier League plans June 17 restart after 100-day shutdown - WHIZ News

 For the first time since the Premier League launched in 1992, games will be shown live by free-to-air broadcaster BBC, which has four of the remaining games.

-Saturdays will see an additional late game start at 8 p.m. after fixtures at 12:30 p.m., 3 p.m. and 5:30 p.m.
-There will be a new early and late slot on Sundays of 12 p.m. and 7 p.m. between the usual 2 p.m. and 4:30 p.m. kickoffs.
-The Friday and Monday night games will be at usual at 8 p.m.

-Midweek rounds will now see an earlier set of games at 6 p.m. followed by 8 p.m. kickoffs.
+“We have developed some terrific new innovations to give football fans the very best experience of watching live sport, when going to the match with family and friends isn’t possible,” Sky chief executive Stephen van Rooyen said.

+On its German service, Sky has provided viewers with an option of listening to old crowd noise while watching games since the Bundesliga resumed almost two weeks ago.

-Football has already resumed in Germany, with three rounds of the Bundesliga played in empty stadiums.
-The Spanish league has government approval to restart after June 8.
+The Spanish league has government approval to restart after June 8 and Serie A will resume on June 20.

-But lockdown measures have only just been eased to allow full practice sessions to resume at Premier League clubs.

-Liverpool is on the verge of winning the Premier League, sitting 25 points in front with nine games remaining.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports